Cl3m3nt1n4/myuserchrome/README.md

 What is changed:

-+ Added thin dark/grey themed scroll bar instead of the originally hidden setting.
++ Added thin dark themed scroll bar instead of the originally hidden setting.

 + Change some padding to make it look more natural on windows.